haltu/muuri/docs/getting-started.md

 var grid = new Muuri('.grid');
 ```

 You can view this little tutorial demo [here](https://codepen.io/niklasramo/pen/wpwNjK).
-After that you might want to check some [other demos](https://codepen.io/collection/AWopag/) as well.
+After that you might want to check some [examples](/examples.html) as well.